jbatarse1/machine_learning_algorithmic_trading/README.md

 `emerging_markets_ohlcv.csv`

-The following information evaluates the results of the           :

-## Conclusion on the performance of the baseline trading algorithm
+### Conclusion on the performance of the baseline trading algorithm

 The baseline model Precision for the -1 class is 0.43 and for the 1 class is 0.55.
 This does not provide much confidence in the models performance.
 The Recall for -1 class is 0.04 and for 1 class is 0.96.
 This is heavily weighted towards predicting 1 class over -1 class.